| | | |

 Cobalt Lake 5040

-5040 Peak View
+The Saddle At 5040 Peak

-5040 Peak Cloud Inversion
+5040 Cloud Inversion

 5040 Peak Driving Directions

-To get to 5040 you have to drive on Highway 4 between Port Alberni and Tofino.
-There are no signs on the road for 5040, so you really have to pay attention for the turn off.
-Once you see the Summit Pass sign, reset your odometer and after 5km you will see a logging road on the left.
+Heading towards Tofino once you see the Summit Pass sign, reset your odometer and after 5km you will see a logging road on the left.
 The road is called Marion Main.
 Drive 9.6km down Marion Rd, where you will see a small clearing on the side of the road for parking.
 The trail is flagged on the left just before the parking area.
 These directions are for the Cobalt Lake route.
 You will need a 4WD or a high clearance car for the drive on the logging road you can see below.
-This is a great looking section of road.

 5040 Peak Hike Trailhead